dortania/OpenCore-Post-Install/universal/memory-gathering-data.md

 Specifies maximum supported memory for a Mac Pro 7,1.

-The `MaxCapacity` value is dependant upon the type of processor fitted to an Apple Mac Pro 7,1.
+The `MaxCapacity` value is dependent upon the type of processor fitted to an Apple Mac Pro 7,1.
 See [Mac Pro (2019) memory specifications](https://support.apple.com/en-gb/HT210405).
 The value should be one of:

 | Max RAM | Expressed as bytes |
 |---------|--------------------|